Wiebren-3/esx_pharmacistjob/README.md

 # esx_pharmacistjob

 Discription
-- This is a pharmacy job
+- This is a pharmacy job, with storage/vehiclespawner.

 Depencies
 - esx_billing